no ad box by mod*mom

 Early detection is key... get an annual exam, and if you are young (I started at 25) fight the insurance company until they give it to you.
 At 34 they still argue with me every year about paying!

-By Blogger Patty, at 8/23/2007 6:01 AM
+By Blogger patty, at 8/23/2007 6:01 AM

 Even if I don't win this adorable vacuum (can vacuums Be adorable?), I plan on buying one.